Njol/UnofficialMonumentaMod/README.md

 #### Calculator

 Adds a small calculator for easier trading to opened containers in the player market.
 Feature made by Ascynx.

+Visibility of the calculator can be toggled by pressing 'K' (key can be rebound in the options menu).

 #### Optionally disable ChestSort